rreshrr/rreshrr/README.md

 # 👋 Hi there!
-I'm Andrey Oskin
+I'm rreshrr

 **Java Backend Developer** with experience in developing and maintaining complex systems, integrating with external APIs, and optimizing team processes.
 I enjoy solving challenging problems and building reliable systems.